kklis/proxy/README.md

 ## Description

 This is a simple proxy daemon that allows you to forward TCP requests hitting a specified port on the localhost to a different port on another host.
+It can also forward data through external commands (for logging, filtering or copying network traffic).
 It is written in ANSI C so it takes a very little space and can be used on embedded devices.

 ## Installation